Exploring Northern Portugal

 Braga, its capital, is an ancient Celtic city with more than 300 churches.
 Outside the city, the Baroque splendour of Bom Jesus do Monte is an important pilgrimage shrine.

-Further south lies Guimarães (indicated on the map below), the undisputed birthplace of the country.
+Further south lies Guimarães (indicated on the Google map below), the undisputed birthplace of the country.
 When Afonso Henriques proclaimed himself the first king of Portugal in 1139, he chose Guimarães as his capital.

 Between Braga and the Atlantic coast is Barcelos, the ceramics centre of Portugal.
 The town’s large weekly market every Thursday is a major attraction for locals and tourists alike.